spirrobe/dolueg2overview/README.md

 [BLEOWDA1,ACT,1,HR]
 [BLEOWDA1,ACT,1,HRA]
 ```
+A number for the time frame has to be given (and be non-zero), even is ACT takes in the end the last value for HRA/HR to work.
 The second call with the A at the end introduces an unicode arrow in addition, making it obvious it is where wind is coming from
 Since the available unicode arrows are limited to the 4 main directions (N/E/S/W) and the 4 subdirection (NE/SE/SW/NW) only those are reported as well